 – If you can, shoot from above your group (i.e. with a ladder or chair) to make all the faces more visible.

 Do not shoot under tree branches or near large objects that will cast shadows or scattered light on skin or clothing.

 The goal is to find soft, even light.
 When in open shade, turn your group toward the sun (if you have that luxury in your location) to help get more light/detail in faces.

+Ok, that sums it up.
+Please feel free to add any others that I forgot in the comments section!
 I’ll leave you with a shot that will keep you smiling.
 It was the best out-take of the day…of me and my kiddos and hubby.
 This is what happens when we attempt family pictures!
 Everyone goes crazy and suddenly becomes silly and uncooperative.
 I love the baby toes in my son’s nose, my husbands face, and me getting all P-O-ed!
 Better luck next time…ha ha!